newchuyalong/libgdx-learning/ModelBuilder,-MeshBuilder-and-MeshPartBuilder.md

 ```
 meshPartBuilder.setColor(Color.RED);
 meshPartBuilder.setUVRange(0.5f, 0f, 0f, 0.5f);
-meshPartBuilder.rect(0,0,0, 1,0,0, 1,1,0, 0,1,0, 0,0,1); // the last three arguments specify the normal
+meshPartBuilder.rect(0,0,0, 3,0,0, 3,3,0, 0,3,0, 0,0,1); // the last three arguments specify the normal
 ```
-Use the `setVertexTransform` to supply a transformation matrix that should be applied to all vertices following after that call.
+Use the `setVertexTransform(...)` method to supply a transformation matrix that should be applied to all vertices following after that call.